ovh/docs/pages/cloud/private-cloud/nsx-04-configure-dns-forwarder/guide.en-gb.md

 ### Editing the DHCP server to use a DNS forwarder

-If you have configured DHCP servers in NSX-T as described in this guide [Configuring DHCP](https://docs.ovh.com/gb/en/nsx-t-dhcp-configuration), you have the option to modify the configuration to use the DNS forwarder in your DHCP configurations.
+If you have configured DHCP servers in NSX as described in this guide [Configuring DHCP](https://docs.ovh.com/gb/en/nsx-dhcp-configuration), you have the option to modify the configuration to use the DNS forwarder in your DHCP configurations.

 We will see how to modify the DNS server on the DHCP configuration of one of your segments.